 Spine Injury Care in Plain English

-As a personal injury attorney, I would never claim to be an expert in medicine.
+As a personal injury attorney in Denver / Aurora, I would never claim to be an expert in medicine.
 But a natural consequence of representing people with neck and back injuries (usually from car or trucking accidents) is that I often find myself trying to calm down a client who is scared or confused about an upcoming procedure or test.
 Most of the time it just comes down to them not understanding what the procedure or test will involve because their health care provider maybe used some jargon or words they weren’t familiar with (us lawyers are just as guilty of this).
 So for the masses of us who aren’t trained in the medical sciences, here’s a hopefully simple explanation of some non-surgical treatment options you might be facing for a neck or back injury, including a bulging disc (no tear or rupture in outer wall of disc) or herniated disc (a tear or rupture is present).

 Physical and Massage Therapy